 - Understand that you will have marketing spend on both your supply chain and your sales chain.
 Recommerce businesses are somewhat unique in the fact that we have to spend marketing dollars to get a reliable supply of product.
 Then we have to spend more marketing dollars to sell that product on the other side of the business model.

 - Know your overhead cost (fixed cost).
 The way I think about financials is that I’m selling products that have a certain amount of gross profit after my variable cost (COGS).
 My gross profit must be used to cover my fixed costs (overhead) each month.
-I know exactly what my overhead runs every month.
+By using a percentage calculator, I know exactly what my overhead runs every month.
 So, I have a target of how much gross profit I need to hit each month to cover my overhead.
 If I have gross profit leftover have paying my overhead, then that’s called net profit.
 Our largest overhead cost is payroll and benefits.

 - Invest in automated software and systems.
 To keep efficiency and productivity high, we invest heavily in software systems.
 This includes a number of cloud based software platforms, databases, and a mixture of 3rd party software with our own.
 The devil is in the details on software platforms.
 Something as simple as making it so that warehouse workers do not have to touch the mouse can add significant improvements in productivity.